-The appeal of a diamond or any other jewelry usually boils down to personal choice and preference.
-For this reason, it would be impossible to state what clarity grade is the “best” as you may have your own rationalization for making decisions.
+The appeal of a diamond or any other jewelry usually boils down to your personal preference and taste.
+For this reason, it would be impossible to state what clarity grade is the “best” as you may have your own rationalization when making a purchase decision.

-I have heard of reasons ranging from superstitions (must have clean diamond) to practicality (budget constraints) that cause people to choose a particular clarity grade.
+Over the years, I have heard of countless reasons ranging from superstitions (must have clean diamond) to practicality (budget constraints) that cause people to choose a particular clarity grade.

 Most of these reasons are valid but there are some that are due to misguided beliefs and misinformation.
 Anyway, what is important is that you understand how clarity really impacts the beauty of the stone.

-A flawless diamond may have the best clarity grade but it doesn’t guarantee that the diamond will look stunning.
-In fact, a diamond with a SI1 or SI2 grade can be eye clean and look just as good to the naked eye.
+In fact, an eyeclean diamond with an SI1 or SI2 grade can look just as good to the naked eye.

-I know people buy FL/IF diamonds for symbolic reasons because they only want the best.
-That’s fine.
 However, for the majority of other consumers who don’t have such requirements, the best diamond clarity grade should be the one that offers you the most value.
-And in my opinion, diamonds within the VS or SI clarity would allow you to get better value for money.
+And in my opinion, eyeclean diamonds within the VS or SI clarity would allow you to get better value for money.

 It depends on what you are looking for.

 If you are buying a large sized diamond (bigger than 1.5 carats), the best clarity rating for diamonds of these sizes will be VS2 or better.
-This is because inclusions become more obvious when carat sizes increase.
+This is because inclusions become more obvious when carat size increases.

-If you are shopping for investment grade diamonds (larger than 10 carat, D color), the best diamond clarity grades would be IF or FL if you can find them.
+If you are shopping for investment grade diamonds (larger than 10 carats, D color), the best diamond clarity grades would be IF or FL if you can find them.

 Both diamonds will look similar when mounted on a ring, but one costs almost twice as much!